 However, while important for helping your supporters feel valued and necessary for the work they do, uniforms that simply say “volunteer” aren’t exactly the best way to express gratitude.

 There are a few ways around this.
 By following one or more of these strategies, you can create a volunteer appreciation t-shirt that they’ll treasure for years to come:

 - Design and print commemorative event t-shirts, then give one to each volunteer.

 - Get their input and suggestions for the design of your next volunteer uniform t-shirt.

 - Create a new edition volunteers-only t-shirt every year.

-Custom branded apparel is a surprisingly powerful way to foster a sense of belonging among your community and volunteers.
-A limited edition shirt that commemorates an awesome event or successful campaign is a great way to thank your volunteers.
+Branded apparel is a surprisingly powerful way to foster a sense of belonging among your community and volunteers.
+A limited-edition shirt that commemorates an awesome event or successful campaign is a great way to thank your volunteers.
 It’s also a strong tool for reaffirming your relationship.

 2. Special Celebrations

 Hosting a celebration to thank your volunteers and supporters for all their hard work is one of the most effective thank you gift ideas out there.
 Best of all, the size and scope of your celebration can be completely adjusted to suit your needs and budget.
 There are a few common types of thank you celebrations that anyone would love to receive an invitation to: